elastic/kibana/rfcs/text/0010_service_status.md

 By default, most plugins would not need to do much at all.
 Today, very few plugins leverage the legacy status system.
 The majority of ones that do, simply call the `mirrorPluginStatus` utility to follow the status of the legacy elasticsearch plugin.

 Plugins that wish to expose more detail about their availability will easily be able to do so, including providing detailed information such as links to documentation to resolve the problem.

-Depending on [Drawback #3](#drawbacks), we may need to break the existing status API, however this seems unlikely.
-This could have a large impact on users who use this API for checking Kibana node health in load balancer configurations.

 # How we teach this